cl-plus-ssl/cl-plus-ssl/README.md

 That's why BIO handles the timeout error.

-For the future we consider changing the behavior to save the original timeout error, let the C stack to unwind normally through error codes, but then resignaling the the saved error, instead of a cl+ssl defined condition.
+For the future we consider changing the behavior to save the original timeout error condition, let the C stack unwind normally through error codes, but then resignaling the the saved error, instead of a cl+ssl defined condition.
 That will be closer to the old cl+ssl behavior.
 Although not sure if that's really the best approach.

-In any case, expect an error to be signaled if your implementation can arrange for timeout error on the socket stream.
+In any case, expect an error to be signaled if your implementation can arrange for timeout / deadline error on the socket stream.

 Note, such implementation extensions